Magnetohydrodynamic generator: History

 The first practical MHD power research was funded in 1938 in the U.S. by Westinghouse in its Pittsburgh, Pennsylvania laboratories, headed by Hungarian Bela Karlovitz.
 The initial patent on MHD is by B. Karlovitz, U.S. Patent No. 2,210,918, "Process for the Conversion of Energy", August 13, 1940.
 World War II interrupted development.

 In 1962, the First International Conference on MHD Power was held in Newcastle upon Tyne, UK by Dr. Brian C. Lindley of the International Research and Development Company Ltd. The group set up a steering committee to set up further conferences and disseminate ideas.
-In 1964, the group set up a second conference in Paris, France, in consultation with the European Nuclear Energy Agency.
+In 1964, the group held a second conference in Paris, France, in consultation with the European Nuclear Energy Agency.

 Since membership in the ENEA was limited, the group persuaded the International Atomic Energy Agency to sponsor a third conference, in Salzburg, Austria, July 1966.
 Negotiations at this meeting converted the steering committee into a periodic reporting group, the ILG-MHD (international liaison group, MHD), under the ENEA, and later in 1967, also under the International Atomic Energy Agency.
 Further research in the 1960s by R. Rosa established the practicality of MHD for fossil-fueled systems.

 In the 1960s, AVCO Everett Aeronautical Research began a series of experiments, ending with the Mk.
 V generator of 1965.
 This generated 35 MW, but used about 8 MW to drive its magnet.
 In 1966, the ILG-MHD had its first formal meeting in Paris, France.
 It began issuing a periodic status report in 1967.
 This pattern persisted, in this institutional form, up until 1976.
 Toward the end of the 1960s, interest in MHD declined because nuclear power was becoming more widely available.

 In the late 1970s, as interest in nuclear power declined, interest in MHD increased.
-In 1975, UNESCO became persuaded the MHD might be the most efficient way to utilise world coal reserves, and in 1976, sponsored the ILG-MHD.
+In 1975, UNESCO became persuaded that MHD might be an efficient way to utilise world coal reserves, and in 1976, sponsored the ILG-MHD.
 In 1976, it became clear that no nuclear reactor in the next 25 years would use MHD, so the International Atomic Energy Agency and ENEA (both nuclear agencies) withdrew support from the ILG-MHD, leaving UNESCO as the primary sponsor of the ILG-MHD.

 Former Yugoslavia development

-Over more than a ten-year span, engineers in former Yugoslavian Institute of Thermal and Nuclear Technology (ITEN), Energoinvest Co., Sarajevo, had built the first experimental Magneto-Hydrodynamic facility power generator in 1989.
-It was here it was first patented.
+Engineers in former Yugoslavian Institute of Thermal and Nuclear Technology (ITEN), Energoinvest Co., Sarajevo, built and patented the first experimental Magneto-Hydrodynamic facility power generator in 1989.

 U.S. development

-In the 1980s, the U.S. Department of Energy began a vigorous multiyear program, culminating in a 1992 50 MW demonstration coal combustor at the Component Development and Integration Facility (CDIF) in Butte, Montana.
+In the 1980s, the U.S. Department of Energy began a multiyear program, culminating in a 1992 50 MW demonstration coal combustor at the Component Development and Integration Facility (CDIF) in Butte, Montana.
 This program also had significant work at the Coal-Fired-In-Flow-Facility (CFIFF) at University of Tennessee Space Institute.